LakshanMartin/OOSE/Assignments/Assignment1/ElectricityNetwork/README.md

 ## Additional Notes

+1. PDF versions of the following documents have been created in the event reading Markdown documents are not suitable:

+   - README.md
+   - criteria.md

-1. Given that the assignment specification did not explicitly describe how 'Root-Leaf Nodes' should be represented, I have made an assumption to represent it in the following format for the input and output csv files:
+2. Given that the assignment specification did not explicitly describe how 'Root-Leaf Nodes' should be represented, I have made an assumption to represent it in the following format for the input and output csv files:

    ```
    city